luisfsantos22/ubiwhere-exercise/README.md

 ```
 <ip_address:5000>/swagger/
 ```
-Note: To test from Swagger, on login, copy the token to the 'Authorize' button with 'JWT ' on the beggining.
+Note: To test from Swagger, on login, copy the token to the 'Authorize' button with 'JWT ' on the begginning.

 **Instructions to run this project**

-As two different environments (development and production) are required, there is two script files, one for each environment.
-So, depending on which environment do you want, it can be ran ```script_run_exercise_<env_type>.sh```.
-The script will use environment variables, and docker-compose up of the file that contains both db and web services.
-OR
-As two different environments (development and production) are required, it was created a docker container for production purpose.
-To run it, it has be to executed a script file.
-So, depending on which environment do you want, the project can be ran with the script ```script_run_exercise_prod.sh``` or with ```python .\manage.py runserver 127.0.0.1:<port>```.
-In case of production environment, the script will use environment variables, and docker-compose up of the file that contains db, web and nginx services.
+As two different environments (development and production) are required, it was created a docker container for each environment.
+So, depending on which environment do you want, it can be ran ```script_run_exercise_<env_type>.sh``` or, if you want to run the project locally (using development variables), you need to run ```python .\manage.py runserver 127.0.0.1:<port>```.
+In case of run the project in containers, the script will use environment variables and do 'docker-compose up' of the file that contains db, web and nginx services.
 The port of Nginx its **5000** by default.

 The pre-requirements are:
 - Docker installed